BerenMillidge/BerenMillidge.github.io/_posts/2024-07-07-Right-to-Left-Integer-Tokenization.md

 However in April of 2024 the CEO of Anthropic, Dario Amodei was making some [impressive claims about Claude's performance at arithmetic on a podcast](https://www.youtube.com/watch?v=Gi_t3v53XRU) (43:00 onwards) and [prompted the community to investigate](https://www.linkedin.com/posts/maxbuckley_lets-build-the-gpt-tokenizer-activity-7214013688763052033-oFrX?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3B%2BhW0u0RERA%2B0FWs2hr0e8Q%3D%3D).
 As it turns out, one of the improvements made in the Claude 3 series is the change to R2L number tokenization.
 With this change in place Claude 3 and beyond have far superior arithmetic capabilities.
 Even their smallest and least capable Claude model (Haiku) outperforms the flagship models from its competitors (OpenAI, Google, Meta).

-We ran a range of experiments inspired by this paper.
+We ran a range of experiments inspired by this paper [^2].
 Effectively we used the same system prompt and 8 shot examples and then randomly sampled two (three token) integers between 1000000 and 999999999 and had the various models add those numbers and compared the model’s response to what the actual addition should generate.
 We did n=300 replications for each model in both default and with added commas to force this R2L tokenization behavior.

 # Results